e2thex/ratethisfor.me/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Workflow

-This App is being deployed to [netlify](https://app.netlify.com/sites/score-my-meeting/overview).
+This App is being deployed to [netlify](https://app.netlify.com/sites/score-my-meeting/overview) on each push to main. (also any PR will create a review env there.